bgabbasov/menta-0.3/doc/design-specification/thinking-life-cycle.md

 3rd party component, that support messaging functionality.
 (MSMQ for example in Windows and http://qpid.apache.org/ for Linux)

 ## MentaCoreService
-Workers that hold functionality of system
+Workers that hold functionality of system.
+Based on PubSub template.
+Using Scala Actor.
+When Request came from Message Bus create a chain of actors according to workflow.
+Run different selectors and wait while processing finished.

 ## MentaDataService
 Database services that will be shared across different instances

 ## ClientAgents
-Software for service machines, that have access for different locations and hold some amounts of scripts
+Software for service machines, that have access for different locations and hold some amounts of scripts.
+Contains Executor